 Flameshot is an open-source screenshot and annotation tool designed for Linux, macOS, and Windows systems.
 The best thing about this screenshot tool is that it operates with both the graphical user interface as well as the command-line interface.
-It is a very easy-to-use screenshot tool that provides the users with a high level of flexibility and customization.
+It is a very easy-to-use screenshot tool that provides users with a high level of flexibility and customization.
 In today’s article, we will be installing Flameshot on a Ubuntu system.
 These instructions have been tested on Ubuntu 22.04 and Ubuntu 20.04.

 Step # 1: Perform the System Cache Update

 You need to perform your system cache update by executing the command shown below: